Personal Data We Collect

 Registration and Contact Information

-We collect information about you when you (a) register to use the Services and (b) otherwise provide contact information to us via email, mail, or through our Services.
-This information you provide may include your username, first and last name, organization name and telephone number.
+We collect information about you when you (a) register to use the Services and (b) otherwise provide contact information to us via email or through our Services.
+This information you provide may include your email address, first and last name, organization name and telephone number.
 Additionally, Skedda may collect your photo (avatar) if the corresponding Associated Venue has configured its Skedda account to do so (please contact your Associated Venues if unsure).

-When you purchase the Services or make a booking through an Associated Venue with online payments enabled, we will also collect transaction information, which may include your credit card information, billing and mailing address, and other payment-related information ("Payment Information").
+When you purchase the Services or make a booking through an Associated Venue which has online payments enabled, we will also collect transaction information, which may include your credit card information, billing and mailing address, and other payment-related information ("Payment Information").
 We describe below how Payment Information may be collected and processed under the main heading “Payment Information”.

 Technical, Usage and Location Information

 Third-party authentication identifiers

-We collect and store identifiers from third party services (such as Facebook, Google and Twitter) if you choose this option to authenticate yourself in Skedda (as opposed to a password-based login).
+We collect and store identifiers from third party services (such as Facebook, Google, Twitter, Microsoft and Apple) if you choose this option to authenticate yourself in Skedda (as opposed to a password-based login).

 User Data provided by Skedda Venue Administrators

 If you are an administrator of a Skedda venue account, you may submit Personal Data corresponding to natural persons other than yourself into the Services for booking, hosting and processing purposes (“User Data”).
 User Data may include, without limitation Personal Data such as names, email addresses, organization names and phone numbers of persons interacting with the venue account ("Users").